2015 Mount Everest avalanches: Effect on 2015 climbing season

-Although the ladders at the Khumbu Icefall were damaged by the avalanches, a handful of mountaineers, undeterred by the disaster, immediately sought Nepalese government permission to continue with their attempt on the mountain and were granted permission to do so on 29 April 2015.
+Although the ladders at the Khumbu Icefall were damaged by the avalanches, a handful of mountaineers, undeterred by the disaster, immediately sought permission to continue with their attempt on the mountain and the Nepalese government gave them permission to do so four days after the earthquake on 29 April 2015.
 "The ladders will be repaired in the next two to three days and climbing will continue, there is no reason for anyone to quit their expedition," said Tulsi Gautam, chief of the Nepal Department of Tourism.
 "There is no scientific reason to expect another quake... and we feel the ground is stable enough for climbing despite aftershocks."

-The closure of routes over the icefall for the remainder of the season was later announced, the second consecutive year that the mountain has been closed due to avalanches.
+The closure of routes over the icefall for the remainder of the season was later announced, the second consecutive year that the mountain had been closed due to avalanches.
 After the second earthquake on 12 May 2015, Dambar Parajuli, president of the Expedition Operators' Association of Nepal, said there were no climbers or Nepali sherpa guides remaining at Everest Base Camp.
-As a result, no one climbed Mount Everest in the spring of 2015, the first time in 41 years that this has happened.
+As a result, no one climbed Mount Everest in the spring of 2015, the first time in 41 years that this had happened.

 In August one climbing permit was issued, to Japanese mountaineer Nobukazu Kuriki.
-He turned around 700m below the summit in October (in the autumn post-monsoon season).
+He turned around 700 m below the summit in October (in the autumn post-monsoon season).
 He had tried four times previously, losing all his fingers to frostbite.
+He died three years later on his eighth summit attempt.